 1. Competitive advantage does not exist in a vacuum.Being first has its advantages but only in industries where cost to entry are high.
 In industries with low costs to entry there is no competitive advantage to being first.
 First entrant achievements will often be copied.

-2. Competitive advantage does not exist when a company builds a product or service that nobody else wants, but better than everyone else.Advantages only exist when the product/ service configuration solves a problem customer actually want solved.
+2. Competitive advantage does not exist.
+This occurs when a company creates a product or service that nobody else wants.
+It may be better than everyone else’s.Advantages only exist when the product/ service configuration solves a problem customers actually want solved.

 3. Competitive advantage does not exist by litigating the competition or individuals to keep scandals quiet.Scandals or secrets are tied to business model weaknesses.
 Treating the symptom (visibility) does not cure the source of the problem.
 Litigation limits having to respond effectively to the source of the problem.